 - 1. Make sure the fresh water tank is filled or has some water in it. - 2.
-The pump can be controlled from both the Nautilus Panel or the nuCamp control panel inside the door.
-Press the switch control and you should hear the pump turn on. - 4.
+Turn the water pump switch to ON.
+You should hear the pump running. - 3.
 Open all water outlets, both hot and cold, one by one until the water flow is steady then shut it off.
-When the last faucet is turned off, the pump should turn off as well. - 5.
-The system is now pressurized and ready for normal operation and use. - 6.
+When the last faucet is turned off, the pump should turn off as well. - 4.
+The system is now pressurized and ready for normal operation and use. - 5.
 During normal operation the pump will cycle on whenever a water outlet source is turned on or when pressure drops in the line.
-A check valve in the pump will keep water from flowing backward. - 7.
+A check valve in the pump will keep water from flowing backward. - 6.
 If the pump cycles frequently while there are no water outlets open, you may have one of three common issues: - a.
 Debris accumulation in the filter.
 Remove and clean. - b.
 Leak in the line between tank and pump.
 Have your dealer repair the system. - c.
 Pump needs priming.
 This is sometimes due to a weak pump, which will need to be replaced by your dealer.